neelsmith/nomisma/docs/what.md

 ## Work with data in simple tabular formats

-Some of the `nomisma.org` data sets are already converted to tabular formats:  if you just want to work with `csv` files, using databases, GIS, or data visualization applicatoins, look in the `tables` directory of <https://github.com/neelsmith/nomisma>.
+Some of the `nomisma.org` data sets are already converted to tabular formats:  if you just want to work with `csv` files using databases, GIS, or data visualization applicatoins, look in the `tables` directory of <https://github.com/neelsmith/nomisma>.

 Example:  see a [Tableau visualization of Greek coin hoards](https://public.tableau.com/profile/neel.smith#!/vizhome/IGCHgeolocatemints/Hoardsandmints).